 Submitted by Sharon Chamberlain, CEO of Northern Nevada HOPES

-National Health Center Week 2020 will be celebrated this year from August 8 – August 14 and highlight the work Community Health Centers have done while fighting on the front lines of COVID-19 to keep our communities healthy and safe.
+National Health Center Week 2021 will be celebrated this year from August 8 – August 14 and highlight the work Community Health Centers have done while fighting on the front lines of COVID-19 to keep our communities healthy and safe.

-Community Health Centers are not just healers, we are innovators who look beyond medical charts to address the factors that may cause poor health, such as poverty, homelessness, substance use, mental illness, lack of nutrition, and unemployment.
-We are a critical piece of the health care systems and collaborate with hospitals, local and state governments, social, health and business organizations to improve health outcome for people who are medically vulnerable.
+Community Health Centers are not just healers, we are innovators who look beyond medical charts to address the factors that may cause poor health, such as poverty, homelessness, substance use, mental illness, lack of nutrition and unemployment.
+We are a critical piece of the health care system and collaborate with hospitals, local and state governments, social, health and business organizations to improve health outcomes for people who are medically vulnerable.

-We have pivoted to serving our communities through telehealth, drive through COVID-19 testing, and still ensuring our patients can access basic necessities like food and housing resources.
+We have pivoted to serving our community through telehealth, drive-through COVID-19 testing, and still ensuring our patients can access basic necessities like food and housing resources.

 While COVID-19 continues to exacerbate social and medical inequities across the country, Community Health Centers have stretched themselves to reconfigure services for those in need.
 As unemployment rates rise and more people lose their employee-sponsored health insurance, Community Health Centers must remain open to provide care for all, regardless of insurance status.

-The mission of Community Health Centers remains crucial today because access to basic care remains a challenge in parts of the United States.
+The mission of Community Health Centers remains crucial today because access to basic care remains a challenge in many parts of the United States.
 Many people live in remote and underserved communities where there is a shortage of providers and, in many cases, the nearest doctor or hospital can be as far as a 50-mile drive in another county.
 Throughout COVID-19, Nevadans have suffered economically and faced barriers to accessing the care they need and deserve.

-Show your support during National Health Center Week by supporting a health center in your community by e-mailing your Congressional Representative today.
+Show your support during National Health Center Week by supporting a health center in your community.
 We will be there when you need us.